GoogleChrome/web.dev/src/site/content/en/blog/resize-observer/index.md

 mechanism to avoid infinite callback loops and cyclic dependencies.
 Changes will only be processed in the same frame if the resized element is deeper in the DOM tree than the *shallowest* element processed in the previous callback.
-Otherwise, they’ll get deferred to the next frame.
+Otherwise, they'll get deferred to the next frame.

 # Application

 One thing that `ResizeObserver` allows you to do is to implement per-element media queries.
-By observing elements, you can imperatively define your design breakpoints and change an element’s styles.
+By observing elements, you can imperatively define your design breakpoints and change an element's styles.
 In the following [example](https://googlechrome.github.io/samples/resizeobserver/), the second box will change its border radius according to its width.